Thule ThruRide Review

 Ease of Assembly

-This model falls short when compared to its competitors, like the award winner, the Kuat Trio.
+This model falls short when compared to its competitors, like the award-winning Kuat Trio.
 This is primarily because there is no provision for locking a bike that uses a 9mm quick release.
 The 9mm adapter is simply a tube with quick steel release installed that must be clamped in place like any other axle, while the steel tube can be locked using the cam lock that secures the axle.
 All a thief would need to do is un-thread the skewer to steal your quick release equipped bike; this is a major design flaw.
-Also, the Thruride does not come with any lock cores, so to utilize the lock system, you will be looking at an additional purchase.
+Also, the ThruRide does not come with any lock cores, so to utilize the lock system, you will be looking at an additional purchase.
 While selling racks without lock cores is a common practice, we feel a contender in this price range should come with locks and keys.

-The Thule Thruride has a promising design that could, with some refinement, be a competitor for the Kuat Trio.
+The Thule ThruRide has a promising design that could, with some refinement, be a competitor for the Kuat Trio.
 However, we cannot recommend this rack due to its poor ergonomics and lack of security.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More